skmezanul/reepio/README.md

 reep.io
 =======
-A browser based p2p file transfer platform.
+A browser based peer-to-peer file transfer platform.
 See it live here: https://reep.io

 What is reep.io?
 ---